-Brad Vynalek is a partner in the firm’s Litigation and Dispute Resolution Group.
+Brad Vynalek is a partner in the firm’s Litigation and Dispute Resolution Group and serves on the firm's national management committee.
 In his 15-year career with the firm, where he has practiced since he was a summer associate, Brad has worked with financial service, banking, high tech, internet, software, manufacturing, e-commerce, health care, start-up, university, and tech transfer clients.
 He focuses on efficient project management and dispute resolution.
 Brad works very closely with law departments to create and manage budgets and create optimal teams for a variety of legal services.
 In addition, Brad serves as a counselor and advisor on strategy, exposure, and enterprise opportunity.
 His clients range from local start-ups to Fortune 500 companies.

-Within the firm, Brad holds national roles ranging from client service team leader to national strategy partner.
+Within the firm, in addition to having been elected to the national management committee, Brad holds national roles ranging from client service team leader to national strategy partner.
 Since joining the firm, Brad's roles have ranged from recruiting law school students and lateral attorneys for the firm nationally and to leading mentoring and strategic growth initiatives.
 Meanwhile, he also has provided pro bono services for the Volunteer Lawyers Program, Wills for Heroes, and the National Center for Missing and Exploited Children.

 Outside the firm, Brad holds leadership roles in several professional and community activities.
 He was most recently elected chair of the board of directors of Make-A-Wish of Arizona, the founding chapter of the nonprofit dedicated to granting wishes to children with life-threatening illnesses.
 Last year, served as president of the University of Arizona Law College Association.
 Within the profession, Brad routinely advocates on behalf of the organized bar before Congress, on issues ranging from pro bono funding to the protection of the attorney-client privilege.
 He was recently appointed to serve as co-chair of the American Bar Association’s 2014 Section of Litigation Annual Conference.